EntropyString/Elixir/README.md

   bits = entropy_bits(10000, 1000000)
   ```

-to determine how much entropy is needed to generate a potential of _10000 strings_ while satisfy the probabilistic uniqueness of a _1 in a million risk_ of repeat..
-We didn't print the result, but if you did you'd see it's about **45.51** bits.
-Then inside the list comprehension we used
+to determine how much entropy is needed to generate a potential of _10000 strings_ while satisfy the probabilistic uniqueness of a _1 in a million risk_ of repeat.
+We can see from the output of the Elixir shell it's about **45.51** bits.
+Inside the list comprehension we used

   ```elixir
   random_string(bits, charset16)